Degree RequirementADN/ASN or BSN

 Developmental Disability Nurse Salary & Employment

-While standards of preventative care have risen over the past generation, resulting in less individuals with developmental differences and special needs, diagnostic tools for genes and behavior have vastly increased the amount of knowledge that we have about best treatment and outcomes for patients with special needs, resulting in the need for nurses who are highly skilled, certified and most of all compassionate toward their chosen patient population.
-Individuals with special needs, and facilities that support them are found throughout the country, however nursing salary may increase in urban areas where cost of living is higher.
+While standards of preventative care have risen over the past generation, resulting in fewer individuals with developmental differences and special needs, diagnostic tools for genes and behavior have vastly increased the amount of knowledge that we have about the best treatment and outcomes for patients with special needs.
+This has resulted in the demand for RNs who are highly skilled, certified, and, most of all, compassionate toward their chosen special needs patient population.
+Individuals with special needs and facilities that support them are found throughout the country.
+However, nursing salaries may increase in urban areas where the cost of living is higher.

-At present, the average salary for a Developmental Disability Nurse ranges from $42,000 to $86,000 depending on location, experience and qualifications.
+At present, the average salary for a developmental disability nurse ranges from $61,500 to $118,000 depending on location, experience and qualifications.
 Many nurses receive a mileage stipend as there is often a home-care component to the job.
+Here is a table that demonstrates the full range of salary you can expect as a developmental disability/special needs nurse:

 Helpful Organizations, Societies, and Agencies